mathiatt04/computational_physics/CR3BP/README.md

 ## Reading

-- NASA, *Apollo 11 Mission Report* (1969) — source of the translunar injection velocity
+- NASA, *Apollo 11 Mission Report* (1969), source of the translunar injection velocity
-- Abel–Ruffini theorem — why the Lagrange point equation needs a numerical, not closed-form, solution
+- Abel–Ruffini theorem, why the Lagrange point equation needs a numerical, not closed-form, solution